RGraph is a JavaScript charts library based on

 Some functions, and sets of functions, have their own files.
 For example,

-the Google Sheets functionality resides in RGraph.common.sheets.js
+the Google Sheets functionality resides in RGraph.common.sheets.js,

 so if you don't need this facility, you don't need this file.

-Each of the chart libraries (RGraph.*.js
+Each of the chart libraries (RGraph.*.js) contains that particular

 Canvas and context references

-Each chart object maintains references to the context
+Each chart object maintains references to the context and canvas

 as properties.
 So to get hold of them all you need to do is this: